Władysław Kozakiewicz: Defection to West Germany

 Even after his disqualification ended in 1985, Kozakiewicz was not allowed to participate in meetings abroad unless he jumped 5.70 metres.
 Given he was recovering from a knee surgery this did not seem realistic and not being able to support his family he decided to flee Poland.
 He last competed for his native country in April in São Paulo and in July 1985 he defected to West Germany.
 A move which was intended to be a temporary means to earn some money before retiring would later turn out to be permanent.
 He based himself in Hannover, and joined a local club where he also became a pole vaulting coach.
 In May 1986 Kozakiewicz gained West German citizenship as his wife's grandparents were born in Germany.
 Soon after he set a new West German record of 5.70 metres which lasted until 1994.
-In 1988 Kozakiewicz jumped 5.62 metres, the standard for the 1988 Olympic Games in Seoul, however, according to the rules, the Polish federation had to give him permission to compete for a new country at the Olympics which it did not.
+In 1988 Kozakiewicz jumped 5.62 metres, the standard for the 1988 Olympic Games in Seoul, however, according to the rules, the Polish federation had to give him permission to compete for a new country at the Olympics, which it did not.
 Kozakiewicz retired from professional athletics in 1989.

 After athletics

 In the 1980s and 1990s apart from training young talents, he also worked as a manager for many professional athletes, mostly from the former Soviet Union.
-Between 1998 and 2002 he was a member the Gdynia city council.
+Between 1998 and 2002 he was a member of the Gdynia city council.
 In 2011, he ran unsuccessfully for the Polish parliament from the lists of the Polish People's Party.